Chillu1/ModiBuff/README.md

 Ex. genres: moba, arena, duel

 Only choose original if you need the deep featureset, AND you don't expect to have more than 100 units in the game at the same time, all using/applying 10 modifiers each frame.
 If you're making a moba or a small PvP arena game, you can use the original library.
-That being said, Lite is a better choice for the vast majority of games.
+That being said, ModiBuff is a better choice for the vast majority of games.

 # FAQ